 In 2025, FHA updated its guidance to restrict eligibility for DACA recipients, meaning borrowers without certain qualifying lawful residency statuses can no longer use FHA-insured loans.

-While this change removes FHA as an option, it does not eliminate homeownership pathways in Florida—many buyers can still qualify through conventional, state housing, local assistance, portfolio, and alternative programs that do not rely on FHA insurance.
+While this change removes FHA as an option, it does not eliminate homeownership pathways in Florida — many buyers can still qualify through conventional, state housing, local assistance, portfolio, and alternative programs that do not rely on FHA insurance.
+For background on what FHA previously offered, see our FHA eligibility guide.

 The 2025–2026 FHA Policy Change (What Actually Happened)